cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 We'll be using MiniMagick and RQRCode to create a PNG of the qr code, then create a composite image with the logo.

+If you'd like to see everything in action, I have a video that goes through things in a little more detail

+<iframe width="560" height="315" src="https://www.youtube.com/embed/i9EcMnrXuq8?si=UX6mhPoxk8GhV7wQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Getting started